José M. de Areilza

-José María de Areilza Carvajal, Count of Motrico and Count of Rodas, is a Spanish Professor and Jean Monnet Chair at ESADE Business School, Ramón Llull University, Barcelona and Madrid and Secretary General of Aspen Institute España foundation, partner of The Aspen Institute in the USA.
+José María de Areilza Carvajal (born in Madrid in 1966), 4th Count of Rodas and 6th Count of Motrico, is a Spanish Professor and Jean Monnet Chair at ESADE Business School, Ramón Llull University, Barcelona and Madrid and Secretary General of Aspen Institute España foundation, partner of The Aspen Institute in the USA.

 He holds doctorate in Law (S.J.D.) from Harvard University and is the author of works relating to the institutions of the European Union and the allocation of powers between the Union and Member States.
 He writes a weekly column on international affairs at ABC newspaper.

 Education

 Born in 1966 in Madrid, he received a licentiate degree in Law with High Honors at Universidad Complutense de Madrid.
 He obtained a Master of Laws (LL.M) and a Doctorate in Juridical Sciences (S.J.D.) from Harvard Law School, where he worked with Professors Joseph Weiler and David Kennedy and was a Fulbright Scholar.
 He also received a Master of International Relations (M.A.) from The Fletcher School of Law and Diplomacy, Tufts University.
 In 1992 he was admitted to the New York Bar.